 Black –

-Running plate, hanging bars, drag beam, lamp brackets fitted to running plate and smoke box, outside face of frames and all springs & axle boxes etc attached, step plates, cross head, C-bracket, outside cylinders.
-Above the running plate the Black areas were smoke box and saddle, chimney, the front of pannier and saddle tanks where this was adjacent to the smokebox, cab roof, tops of side tanks, reverser rod, ejector pipework, tops of splashers, pipe work attached to top of running plate, inside of bunker; inside, top and front of tender.
+Running plate, hanging bars, drag beam, lamp brackets fitted to running plate and smoke box, outside face of frames and all springs & axle boxes etc attached, step plates, cross head, slide bars and C-bracket except for sliding surfaces, outside cylinders.
+Above the running plate the Black areas were smoke box and saddle, chimney, the front of pannier and saddle tanks where this was adjacent to the smokebox, cab roof, tops of side tanks, reverser rod, ejector pipework, tops of splashers*, pipe work attached to top of running plate, inside of bunker, inside, top and front of tender.
+On tank engines the front of the bunker within the cab.
 Pannier tank supports adjacent to smokebox.

 Name and number plates